-The next generational shift in enterprise has become more rapid.
-To contend, it is necessary to do business at an almost unprecedented size and scale.
-Some disparate companies have leaned over entire industries by harnessing a single phenomenon.
+The next generational shifts in enterprise have become more rapid.
+To keep up, it is now necessary to do business at an almost unprecedented size and scale.

-As digital association increase, customer expectations also increase across industries, companies are also under pressure to improve efficiency, increase profitability and transform their value proposition in order to succeed in today’s hyper-connected world.
+As digital association increases, customer expectations also increase across industries.
+Companies are also under pressure to improve efficiency, increase profitability, and transform their value propositions in order to succeed in today’s hyper-connected world.
 The achievement of any digital platform can be measured by several metrics, which embraces increased customer adoption, network effects and revenue, and profit hikes.

-An API is communication channel to an application, built with set of custom and protocols built with set of custom, protocol.
+An API is a communication channel to an application, built with set of customs and protocols.
 They are normally used to expose data or services that can be used up by other applications.
-Depending on their need, APIs can be used internally, with partners or made available to the general public.
+Depending on their needs, APIs can be used internally, with partners, or made available to the general public.

-Companies that adopt APIs see a growth in sales, net income and market capitalization – that’s the analysis of a recent research.
-Data from billions of API calls have passed through a cloud-based API management platform and the researchers have evaluated the variances in financial performance before and after the API calls and compared the data against firms that do not use APIs.
+Companies that adopt APIs see a growth in sales, net income, and market capitalization.
+Data from billions of API calls have passed through a cloud-based API management platform, and the researchers have evaluated the variances in financial performance before and after the API calls and compared the data against firms that do not use APIs.

-APIs are key to success in the application economy.
+APIs are the key to success in the application economy.
 However, simply using APIs is not sufficient.
 Effective management of API lifecycle is significant to truly realize its benefits from the start to the end.
-The full lifecycle method to API management demands a wide and complex range of abilities.
-It should facilitate a framework to connect existing legacy systems; quickly create APIs in order to securely expose the legacy systems capabilities as a consumable service; protect it with the right levels of security; monitor the APIs, accelerate mobile development; and reveal the value of the resulting digital ecosystems through analytics.
+The full lifecycle method of API management demands a wide and complex range of abilities.
+It should facilitate a framework to connect existing legacy systems, quickly creates APIs in order to securely expose the legacy systems capabilities as a consumable service, protects it with the right levels of security, monitors the APIs, accelerates mobile development, and reveals the value of the resulting digital ecosystems through analytics.

-Keeping this in mind, the study’s API management maturity model assesses how far organizations have implemented the tools and technologies, systems and processes, and the capabilities required for full lifecycle API management.
+Keeping this in mind, the study’s API management maturity model assesses how much organizations have implemented the tools and technologies, systems and processes, and the capabilities required for full lifecycle API management.

-APIs have become a first technology that enables businesses to participate in the digital economy.
+APIs have become the first technology that enables businesses to participate in the digital economy.
 There’s a reason why they are becoming part of the everyday wordlist and why more and more companies are incorporating them.
-They are flexible, enabling businesses to securely expose content or services to internal or external audiences.
-They support enterprises across industries unlock the value of existing data and services and transform their businesses to operate at the speed of the digital economy.
+They are flexible, enabling businesses to securely expose content, or services to internal or external audiences.
+They support enterprises across industries, unlocking the value of existing data, services, and transforming their businesses to operate at the speed of the digital economy.